 ISO 27001 vs SOC 2: What is the difference?

-ISO 27001 vs SOC 2: When it comes to data protection guidance and compliance, your options can appear confusing, and there are many different information security standards developed by various organisations.
+ISO 27001 vs SOC 2: When it comes to data protection guidance and compliance, your options can appear confusing.
+There are many different information security standards developed by various organisations.
 Some can be very specific to industries, while others may only be applicable to particular countries or regions.

-Two of the most common of these compliance standards are ISO 270001 and SOC 2, and while there may be a great deal of overlap, it is important to : their differences and benefits before choosing which is best for your organisation.
+Two of the most common of these compliance standards are ISO 27001 and SOC 2.
+While there may be a great deal of overlap, it is important to know their differences and benefits before choosing which is best for your organisation.

 What is SOC 2?